10 Budgeting Tips to Help You Master Your Money

 - Pick out your weaknesses and budget to avoid them.
 If you are spending way too much money on your morning coffee stops, adjust your budget so that it will force you to limit, or even skip this expense.
 Instead of $3 a day on coffee, try setting your coffee budget to $12 a month, allowing yourself one coffee stop per week!

 - Download and use a finance management app.
 Finance management apps can be incredibly helpful in tracking your expenses and maintaining a budget.
 Many finance apps provide you with a one-stop overview of your entire financial situation.
 Looking for a good tool?
 Later this month, check out the new Deerwood Bank app which will include an interactive and customized financial manager tool.
-In the meantime, take a look at this article from our Retail Operations Manager, Robynn Halstad, as she breaks down her top three finance apps of 2019.
+In the meantime, take a look at this article from our Retail Operations Manager, Robynn Halstad, as she breaks down her three favorite finance apps for consumers.

 - Set up an auto payment schedule for all of your subscriptions and monthly expenses.
 Set up a payment schedule for your recurring subscriptions.
 In turn this allows you to forget the anxiety that comes with a missed payment.
 By setting up auto pay, everything gets paid on-time and from the account of your choosing.
 Planned payments = simplified budgeting.